waldur/waldur-docs/docs/developer-guide/ui/tests.md

 Integration tests are implemented using [Cypress framework](https://www.cypress.io/).
 In order to run all integration tests, execute command `yarn ci:test`.
-If you already have Webpack server running, it's better to execute command `yarn cypress open`.
+If you already have dev server running, it's better to execute command `yarn cypress open`.